absolunet/docs-node-ioc/src/docs/02_architecture/02_container/en.md

 Then, when a concrete has been found, it builds it by following those rules:

  - If it is a class or a regular function, it returns a new instance with dependency injection, if present.
- - Otherwise, if it is a function, it calls it and return the received value.
+ - Otherwise, if it is a function, it calls it and returns the received value.
- - Otherwise, it treats it as an object and merge the dependency overwrites in it, if provided.
+ - Otherwise, it treats it as an object and merges the dependency overwrites in it if provided.

 Now that the build has been done, all the decorators, in order of bindings, decorates the built instance.